MGP Ingredients (NASDAQ:MGPI) Updates FY 2022 Earnings Guidance

-MGP Ingredients (NASDAQ:MGPI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+MGP Ingredients (NASDAQ:MGPI – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.950-$4.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.090.
 The company issued revenue guidance of $690 million-$715 million, compared to the consensus revenue estimate of $687.33 million.

-MGP Ingredients (NASDAQ:MGPI – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
-The company reported $0.87 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.68 by $0.19.
-MGP Ingredients had a return on equity of 16.61% and a net margin of 14.48%.
-During the same period in the prior year, the business earned $0.75 EPS.
-Research analysts anticipate that MGP Ingredients will post 4.03 EPS for the current fiscal year.
+Several research analysts have recently commented on MGPI shares.
+Zacks Investment Research downgraded MGP Ingredients from a hold rating to a sell rating in a research note on Tuesday, March 1st.
+Truist Financial upgraded MGP Ingredients from a hold rating to a buy rating and lifted their target price for the stock from $80.00 to $100.00 in a research note on Monday, November 29th.
+Cowen began coverage on MGP Ingredients in a research note on Friday, January 21st.
+They issued an outperform rating and a $99.00 price target for the company.
+Finally, Lake Street Capital began coverage on MGP Ingredients in a research note on Tuesday, February 22nd.
+They issued a buy rating and a $100.00 price target for the company.
+One investment analyst has rated the stock with a sell rating and three have given a buy rating to the stock.
+Based on data from MarketBeat.com, MGP Ingredients currently has a consensus rating of Buy and a consensus price target of $96.25.

-Several equities analysts have recently commented on MGPI shares.
-Zacks Investment Research downgraded MGP Ingredients from a hold rating to a sell rating in a research report on Tuesday.
-Lake Street Capital assumed coverage on MGP Ingredients in a research report on Tuesday, February 22nd.
-They issued a buy rating and a $100.00 target price on the stock.
-Truist Financial upgraded MGP Ingredients from a hold rating to a buy rating and boosted their target price for the stock from $80.00 to $100.00 in a research report on Monday, November 29th.
-Finally, Cowen assumed coverage on MGP Ingredients in a research report on Friday, January 21st.
-They issued an outperform rating and a $99.00 target price on the stock.
-One investment analyst has rated the stock with a sell rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $96.25.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Friday, March 11th will be given a dividend of $0.12 per share.
+The ex-dividend date is Thursday, March 10th.
+This represents a $0.48 annualized dividend and a yield of 0.63%.
+MGP Ingredients’s dividend payout ratio is presently 11.19%.

-In other news, VP Michael Rodger Buttshaw sold 1,200 shares of the company’s stock in a transaction that occurred on Wednesday, December 8th.
-The stock was sold at an average price of $85.83, for a total transaction of $102,996.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Karen Seaberg sold 385 shares of the company’s stock in a transaction that occurred on Wednesday, March 2nd.
-The shares were sold at an average price of $82.87, for a total value of $31,904.95.
-The disclosure for this sale can be found here.
-Insiders have sold 9,535 shares of company stock worth $775,723 over the last three months.
-36.00% of the stock is currently owned by insiders.
+In other news, Director Karen Seaberg sold 1,208 shares of the business’s stock in a transaction that occurred on Monday, December 13th.
+The shares were sold at an average price of $82.82, for a total value of $100,046.56.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Insiders sold a total of 8,652 shares of company stock worth $697,634 in the last 90 days.
+Corporate insiders own 36.00% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Morgan Stanley grew its stake in shares of MGP Ingredients by 62.2% during the second quarter.
-Morgan Stanley now owns 119,592 shares of the company’s stock valued at $8,089,000 after buying an additional 45,867 shares during the last quarter.
-Parametric Portfolio Associates LLC grew its stake in MGP Ingredients by 23.0% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 116,065 shares of the company’s stock worth $9,864,000 after purchasing an additional 21,722 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in MGP Ingredients by 1.0% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 92,123 shares of the company’s stock worth $7,830,000 after purchasing an additional 946 shares in the last quarter.
-Legal & General Group Plc grew its stake in MGP Ingredients by 4.6% in the fourth quarter.
-Legal & General Group Plc now owns 31,707 shares of the company’s stock worth $2,695,000 after purchasing an additional 1,405 shares in the last quarter.
-Finally, Sei Investments Co. grew its stake in MGP Ingredients by 253.6% in the fourth quarter.
-Sei Investments Co. now owns 31,398 shares of the company’s stock worth $2,675,000 after purchasing an additional 22,518 shares in the last quarter.
-73.69% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Morgan Stanley increased its stake in shares of MGP Ingredients by 62.2% in the 2nd quarter.
+Morgan Stanley now owns 119,592 shares of the company’s stock valued at $8,089,000 after acquiring an additional 45,867 shares in the last quarter.
+Cubist Systematic Strategies LLC bought a new stake in shares of MGP Ingredients in the 4th quarter valued at $1,970,000.
+Sei Investments Co. increased its stake in shares of MGP Ingredients by 253.6% in the 4th quarter.
+Sei Investments Co. now owns 31,398 shares of the company’s stock valued at $2,675,000 after acquiring an additional 22,518 shares in the last quarter.
+Parametric Portfolio Associates LLC increased its stake in shares of MGP Ingredients by 23.0% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 116,065 shares of the company’s stock valued at $9,864,000 after acquiring an additional 21,722 shares in the last quarter.
+Finally, Marshall Wace LLP bought a new stake in shares of MGP Ingredients in the 4th quarter valued at $1,576,000.
+Hedge funds and other institutional investors own 73.69% of the company’s stock.

 About MGP Ingredients (Get Rating)